The Definitive Guide To Google Patents Search

 The Legal status of a particular patent document is provided in “Legal Events” at the bottom portion of the page of that patent document.
 Have look at the bottom portion of the page for this link.

-This feature is so helpful in getting the legal status.
+This feature is helpful in getting the legal status of a patent.
 Otherwise one has to search the documents on websites like USPTO PAIR or Espacenet and enter the file wrapper to find the legal status.

 Google Patents Advanced Search